A call number is a unique number assigned to an item in the library. Call numbers tell you where to find items on the shelf.

 2nd (Main) Floor:

-Some of the locations you'll see in TOPCAT are:
+Some of the locations you'll see in the Library Catalogue are:

 Also remember that Trent University Library has two branches: Bata Library and Oshawa Campus.